 Three color monitors, a wide angle head up display, and helmet mounted displays combine to give the pilot of the Eurofighter Typhoon excellent situational awareness.
 There is even direct voice input for the pilot.

 Eurofighter Typhoon aircraft are being deployed throughout Europe, Oman and in Saudi Arabia.
 Saudi Eurofighter Typhoon aircraft have seen action attacking in Libya, Yemen and Syria.
-Kuwait and Qatar have ordered Eurofighter Typhoon aircraft with deliveries starting in 2020 and 2022 respectively.
+Kuwait has ordered Eurofighter Typhoon aircraft with deliveries starting in 2020.

 On April 16, 2018 it was announced that Saudi Arabia had agreed to purchase 48 additional Eurofighter Typhoon aircraft.

 On Sept.18,2018 Qatar announced that they would purchase 24 Eurofighter Typhoon aircraft along with 9 advanced trainer aircraft for about US$6.6 billion.
 Deliveries are expected to begin in 2022.